dazai2001-cmd/AI-MEETING-ASSISTANT/README.md

 - [ ] Dockerize for easy deployment
 - [ ] Write unit and integration tests
 - [ ] More sample data (anonymized real meetings, longer transcripts, etc.)
+- [ ] Rebuild the application with a production-grade stack (e.g., React, CSS, HTML, Flask, FastAPI) for better scalability and deployment beyond the MVP (currently on Streamlit)

 Have suggestions?
 Open an issue or pull request!